erickang7/ai/README.md

 docker logs tensorflow | grep token
 ```

-You should see a result similar to sample output below.
+You should see a result similar to the sample output below.
 In the sample output, ```http://localhost:8888/?token=83a3719cec38fb6849d708fb757d5adec1f72b159f73b172``` is the URL for the Jupyter Notebook running in the docker container we just spun up.

 ```bash
 [erickang@bluewood tensorflow]$ ./init.sh